By Alastair HamiltonNovember 27th 2024

 Yule celebrations

-Finally, mention must be made of another unusual aspect of the Shetland Christmas.
-The old Julian calendar survived rather longer in Shetland than elsewhere, so – well into the 19th century – Christmas was celebrated on 5 January and New Year on 12 January.
+Finally, another unusual aspect of the Shetland Christmas must be mentioned.
+The old Julian calendar survived longer in Shetland than elsewhere, so – well into the 19th century – Christmas was celebrated on 5 January and New Year on 12 January.

-On our westernmost island, Foula, which is about sixteen miles from the west mainland of Shetland, the islanders still observe the old Julian calendar rather than the modern Gregorian one.
-However, because they ignored a leap year in 1800, they celebrate Christmas on 6 January and New Year on 13 January.
+On our westernmost island, Foula, roughly 16 miles from the west mainland of Shetland, the islanders still observe the old Julian calendar rather than the modern Gregorian one.
+However, because they ignored a leap year in 1800, they celebrated Christmas on 6 January and New Year on 13 January.

-This article draws heavily on material from the Shetland Museum and Archives, in particular Saxby, J.M.E (1932), Shetland Traditional Lore, Edinburgh, Grant & Murray.
-We are very grateful to Joanne Wishart at the Archives for her assistance
+This article draws heavily on material from the Shetland Museum and Archives, in particular, Saxby, J.M.E (1932), Shetland Traditional Lore, Edinburgh, Grant & Murray.

 Discover the thrills of winter in Shetland